The Best Mediterranean Cruise

 Our First Day At Sea and the Magnificent Sites of Pompeii, An Ancient City Near Modern Naples, Italy

+During this pandemic lt is nice to review amazing trips that my husband and l once travelled.
+It is like looking over old photos in a trance of beautiful memories.
+Join me as l revisit these spectacular locations.
 On Monday, after the luxurious Epic Cruise Line, left the port of Barcelona, Spain on Sunday; we enjoyed our first freestyle dining option at the Manhattan Supper Club on Deck 6.
-We dined on delectable fried calamari as an appetizer, sirloin steak, roasted pork loin, with sides of vegetables and snickerdoodle pound cake with vanilla ice cream for dessert.
-Our table for two was positioned near the spectacular two-decked, floor to ceiling windows.
+We dined on delectably fried calamari as an appetizer, sirloin steak, roasted pork loin, with sides of vegetables and snickerdoodle pound cake with vanilla ice cream for dessert.
+Our table for two positioned near the spectacular two-decked, floor to ceiling windows.
 After drinks, we retired with excitement for the planning of our tours during our first day at sea.
 This gave us the opportunity to explore the ship.
 On Monday, while at sea, we enjoyed such activities as Bowling, Poolside Music with a DJ, while we consumed our delicious breakfast at the Garden Café Buffet.

 Naples, Italy A Mecca of Archaeological Findings and Ornamental Beauty

 We arrived at our first port on Tuesday.
 During the night we sailed and arrived at the port of Naples, Italy around 7:00 a.m., that morning.
-The #Pompeii Excavation tour was highly recommended by previous guests.
+Previous guests highly recommended the #Pompeii Excavation tour.
 "Pompeii is a vast archaeological site in southern Italy's Campania region.
 Once a thriving and sophisticated Roman city, Pompeii was buried in meters of ash and pumice after the catastrophic eruption of Mt.
 Vesuvius in 79 C.E.
 Near the coast of the Bay of Naples, the site features excavated ruins that visitors can freely explore," stated Wikipedia.
-Our interest was peaked after the 2014 movie entitled, Pompeii, where a Roman Senator played by Kiefer Sutherland, fought against Kit Harington, a slave who was also a gladiator.
-The two fought for the love of the same woman Emily Browning, as the destruction of Pompeii surrounded them from the eruption of Mount Vesuvius.
+Recently a story was featured on ABC Action News where archaeologist discovered a “fast food eatery bar.“ Terra-cotta jars were uncovered which was ”ancient equivalent of street food.“ Our interest was also peaked after the 2014 movie entitled, Pompeii, where a Roman Senator played by Kiefer Sutherland, fought against Kit Harington, a slave who was also a gladiator.
+The two battled for the love of the same woman Emily Browning, as the destruction of Pompeii surrounded them from the eruption of Mount Vesuvius.

-The intrigue of Pompeii, consisted of a tour of various Roman ruins which involved towering statutes, elaborate remains of homes, businesses, brothels, rocky stoned streets where chariots once maneuvered, bathhouses and spas.
-Our well informed tour guide Ada, astutely shared historical points about this once enriched city that was buried in more than 30 feet of ash which lasted two days in 7980.
-Her descriptions helped tourist to see the lavishness of Pompeii 's previous residents.
+The intrigue of Pompeii consisted of a tour of various Roman ruins which involved towering statutes, elaborate remains of homes, businesses, brothels, rocky stoned streets where chariots once maneuvered, bathhouses and spas.
+Our well-informed tour guide Ada astutely shared historical points about this once enriched city that buried in more than 30 feet of ash which lasted two days in 7980. helped tourist to see the dissipation of Pompeii 's previous residents.
 They could have easily spent their days within their marble encased walls, eating fresh baked bread and cakes from their local bakery.
-Daily they would visit their copious bathhouses with running water, swimming pools, saunas and changing rooms were available for both women and men.
+Daily they would visit their copious bathhouses with running water, swimming pools, saunas, and changing rooms were available for both women and men.